SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 are not part of the string.
 The ``"""`` that ends the literal determines the indentation:
-Every line in the literal must begin with the same whitespace characters that appear before the ``"""`` terminator.
+Every nonblank line in the literal must begin with the same whitespace characters that appear before the ``"""`` terminator.
 The following string literals are equivalent: